Biden says ISIS leader is dead after U.S. operation

 The attack targeted a two-story building in the town of Atmeh near the Turkey-Syria border.

-The Associated Press reports this was the largest strike in Idlib since the 2019 strike that killed ISIS leader Abu Bakr al-Baghdadi, which also killed civilians.
+The Associated Press reports this was the largest strike in Idlib since the 2019 strike that killed al-Baghdadi, which also killed civilians.
 Residents in Atmeh told the AP they witnessed a large ground assault and that American forces used loudspeakers warning women and children to flee.

-The Pentagon said it would provide more information when it was available.
+Senate Majority Leader Chuck Schumer, D-N.Y., in a statement thanked "the incredible work of our brave military service members, who work day and night to keep Americans safe.
+So many have suffered at the brutal hand of ISIS."
+He said senators would receive a classified briefing on the operation later Thursday with Austin and other senior administration officials.

+In a statement issued Thursday, Austin noted the operation was designed and conducted to minimize civilian casualties.
+"We know that al-Qurayshi and others at his compound directly caused the deaths of women and children last night.
+But, given the complexity of this mission, we will take a look at the possibility our actions may also have resulted in harm to innocent people," Austin said.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.